 You can backup by subscribing to a backup site.
 Many of these sites install software on your computer that detects when you update your system, either by adding a new file or updating an existing file.
 There are several of these available and the cost varies.
 My backup site stores my information automatically on servers in multiple U.S. states.

-Today many operating systems and programs offer cloud storage.
+Many operating systems and programs offer cloud backup.

 There are also backup devices that you can use: